History’s Storyteller: The Life of WWII Marine Ed Bearss

 A Canadian in the US Army: The Story of WWII Nurse May Buelow Alm

 First Lieutenant May Buelow standing next to a US Army 104th Evacuation Hospital tent in France 1944.
-Alm Family photograph.
+Photograph courtesy of Marie Alm.

 May Albertine Buelow was born March 21, 1916, near Mirror, Province of Alberta, Canada.
 She was born at home on the family farm.
 Her mother died in the worldwide influenza pandemic of 1918.
 After high school she attended the Royal Alexandra School of Nursing in Edmonton, Alberta, and graduated in 1937.
 In 1939 May travelled to the United States (US) to visit her grandparents in the State of Washington.
 She decided to stay in the US, completed exams for a State of Washington nursing license, and worked as a nurse.
 May was visiting an aunt in Tacoma, Washington, on Sunday, December 7, 1941, when she heard on the radio that the Japanese had attacked Pearl Harbor, Oahu, Hawaii.